 CA Department Fish & Game Website

 Everyone fishing in Mexican waters needs a Mexican Fishing Permit.
 If fishing, whale watching or diving within 12 miles of the coast or offshore islands, Mexican Visa (FMM) is also required.
-Some trips include the Mexican Sportfishing License and Mexian Visa in the price of the ticket; some do not.
+Some trips include the Mexican Sportfishing License and Mexican Visa in the price of the ticket; some do not.
 An Excursion Permit is required instead of the Daily Fishing Permit for all trips of 2.5 days and longer.
 All required permits are available through H&M Landing for trips aboard H&M fleet vessels.

 The Cost of Mexican Fishing Permits, Visas and Excursion Permits: